saranrt95/CP4RuleBasedXAI/README.md

 ## CONFIDERAI+: CONFIDERAI extension to mutually exclusive rules

 This code allows to perform conformal prediction for rule-based binary classifiers.
-It extends our previous score function, CONFIDERAI [1], to also include non-overlapping, mutually exclusive, rules, thus being applicable for Decision-Tree-like classifiers.
+It extends our previous score function, CONFIDERAI [1], to also include non-overlapping, mutually exclusive, rules, thus being applicable for Decision-Tree-like sklearn-compatible classifiers.

+The code implements two novel scores:

+1) CONFIDERAI+
+2) Risk-averse CONFIDERAI

+and compares the results with more traditional score functions (LAC, margin-based, and K-Nearest Neighbors).

 # How to use